-The Oxford PTO is the parent organization for all the schools in the district.
+The Oxford PTO is the parent organization for all the schools in the district including the Hornet Virtual Academy.
 The purpose of the PTO is to improve communication between the home and schools, to provide support for school programs, and to encourage parent involvement in the education of our children.
 The PTO meetings are held monthly, as announced in the school and PTO newsletters.
-At the high school level, parent volunteers are always needed.
+Parent volunteers are always welcome.
 Parents and community members are encouraged to become active members and support this worthwhile organization and its programs.
+The PTO can be reached at pto@oxfordasd.org